Wojberni/beego-car-rental/README.md

 ### Dockerizing application

 With a command `bee dockerize` you can autogenerate a `Dockerfile` with `docker-compose.yaml`, that you can use to dockerize you app.
-It can be used as a template from which you can build on your whole app config (e.g. add database and other services).
-Than run:
+It can be used as a template for building your whole app config (e.g. add database and other services).
+Now run:

 ```bash
     docker-compose up -d